VictoriaX002/Nature-of-Enterprise-CA3/nextjs-dashboard/README.md

 - Idea to project the database as a regression line, graph, etc. on main page.
 - Project for Nature of Enterprise~

-## My Contribution (yageen)

-I was responsible for developing the Society Events feature.
-This includes:

-- Creating the events page with a grid layout showing all campuses society events
-- Adding fictional seed data with 8 events across 7 categories
-- Building filters to sort events by status (Upcoming/Done) and category
-- Adding the ability to create, delete, and toggle event status
-- Implementing a ML-based Similar Events recommender using content-based filtering
-- Ensuring accessibility with proper labels, aria attributes, and keyboard navigation

 ## How to run the project
 1. Clone the repo: `git clone <repo-link>`
 2. Navigate into project: `cd nextjs-dashboard`
 3. Install dependencies: `pnpm install`